 - Clorox Bleach Disinfectant: a mix of 4tsp per litre of water

 - Spirit 2 Disinfectant: ready-to-use product

-- Rubbing Alcohol: on all computer and touch screens
+- Rubbing Alcohol: on all computers and touch screens

 MSDS Sheets for the above products are kept in the “MSDS Binder” in the office upstairs.

 Coughing, Breathing Problems, Burning & Watering Eyes

 Bleach + Rubbing Alcohol = Chloroform

 Highly Corrosive, Eye Damage, Burns & Breathing Problems

 - If you are at work and begin to show signs of sickness, you must report to your manager and will be sent home immediately.

 - If you cannot come to work due to illness, call and speak to your manager.
 Information such as symptoms, the onset of symptoms and a 3 or 10-day policy will be discussed.
 You will be advised to contact a medical professional as well.